 - details of how any underlying research data can be accessed - see the policy for more details.

-*Note that the UKRI's Open Access policy is changing on 1 January 2020 in line with the 10 principles of Plan S. For further details and FAQs on this change, please see their website here.
+*Note that the UKRI's Open Access policy is changing in March 2020 in line with the 10 principles of Plan S. For further details and FAQs on this change, please see their website here.

 2. European Commission:

 Horizon 2020, Seventh Research Framework Programme - FP7, and European Research Council - ERC grant holders must ensure open access to all peer-reviewed publications resulting from funded research - researchers can comply with the Horizon 2020 / FP7 / ERC policy through Green or Gold open access.